Aki-Beta/green-loop/README.md

 | `registrar_recoleccion` | Record collection and auto-calculate payment |
 | `liquidar_recoleccion` | Calculate rate + quality bonus |
 | `generar_certificado` | Generate environmental certificate with SHA-256 hash |

+## Contributing

+Internal project.
+Create a feature branch from `database` and open a pull request with your changes.

+## License

+All rights reserved — Green Loop project.